Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

 299         }
 300     }
 ```
-If it has been renamed before, the **lookup** function returns
+If it has been renamed already,
-actual physical register to which the architecture register has been mapped.
+the **lookup** function returns actual physical register
+to which the architecture register has been mapped.
-The map used in the rename stage is UnifiedRenameMap and contains
+The map used in the rename stage is UnifiedRenameMap and
-multiple SimpleRenameMap with the various register type.
+contains multiple SimpleRenameMap with the various register type.
 Therefore, it first invokes the lookup function of the UnifiedRenameMap,
 and further invokes the lookup function of the SimpleRenameMap
 depending on the register type that we are trying to rename.

 ### check scoreboard
-After the lookup, it checks the scoreboard if the target register is ready to be read.
+After the lookup, it checks the scoreboard
+if the target registers are available to be read.
+Note that the renamed register is passed to the scoreboard, getReg.
-Because O3 is out-of-order processor, and renaming register is utilized
+O3 is out-of-order processor and renames the registers
-to eliminate register dependency such as write after read, scoreboard let the processor
+to eliminate register dependency such as write after read.
+The scoreboard let the processor know
-know when the register is ready to be accessed.
+when the register is ready to be accessed.
-Particularly, the getReg interface of the scoreboard
+Particularly, the getReg interface of the scoreboard can check
-can be utilized to check specific register is currently available.
+whether specific phyiscal register is currently available.
-If it returns true, the source register is available to be read, so
+If it returns true,
+it means that the asked register is ready to be used.
+It invokes the markSrcRegReady function (Line 1118)
+to mark that operand of instruction is ready to be used.
-it sets the instruction marks the source register is ready (markSrcRegReady).
+Also, it sets the instruction to be issued
+when all operands of that instructions are ready.
-However, if the getReg returns false, it means that the source register is not available
+However, if the getReg returns false,
+it means that one source register is not available at that cycle, so
-at this cycle, so it should not set the flag and make the instruction to wait
+it should not set the flag and make the instruction to wait
-in the next issue stage until the register is ready.
+until the register is ready.
 The scoreboard and its interfaces will be described in the [below section]().

 ### renameDestRegs